2024 Bay County Emerald Ash Borer (EAB) Treatment

 - Marking Trees for EAB Treatment: Ash trees that were treated in 2023 EAB Ash Tree Treatment Program have been marked with a White spray paint dot on the bottom of the trunk.

-Maps for the 2023 EAB Treatment
+Map for the Previous 2023 EAB Treatment

 The pink dots on the maps represents the Ash Trees that are scheduled for treatment in 2023.
+The map for the 2024 treatment will be posted soon.

 2023 EAB Tree-age Information